Office of Federal Housing Enterprise Oversight, HUD.

 OFHEO proposes to correct the loss severity equation for conventional and FHA mortgages such that the results of the equation are constrained to be non-negative.
 This change will eliminate the possibility of the Enterprises profiting on defaulted mortgages in the stress test model.
 The change addresses the weakness in the recovery equation and produces results that are more consistent with the credit stress environment envisioned in the RBC Regulation.

 As part of its analysis, OFHEO considered two alternatives.
 One alternative would have restricted recovery proceeds to 120% of the outstanding loan amount.
 Another alternative considered would have required the loss severity equation to be non-negative, except that MI and aggregate level credit enhancements payments would be received in full.
-These alternatives were not proposed because they would produce gains on defaults for certain loans.
+These alternatives were not proposed Start Printed Page 68658because they would produce gains on defaults for certain loans.

 ii.
 Veterans Administration Mortgages